Asparagus: Odor in urine

 The onset of the asparagus urine smell is remarkably rapid while the decline is slower.
-The smell has been reported to be detectable 15 to 30 minutes after ingestion and subsides with a half-life of approximately four hours.
+The smell has been reported to be detectable 15 to 30 minutes after ingestion, subsiding with a half-life of approximately four hours.

-Asparagus has been eaten and cultivated for at least two millennia but the association between odorous urine and asparagus consumption was not observed until the late 17th century when sulfur-rich fertilisers became common in agriculture.
-Small-scale studies noted that the "asparagus urine" odour was not produced by all individuals and estimates as to the proportion of the population who are excretors (reporting a noticeable asparagus urine odour after eating asparagus) has ranged from about 40% to as high as 79%.
-When excretors are exposed to urine of people who do not report odour in their urine after asparagus consumption, however, the characteristic asparagus urine odour is usually reported.
-More recent work has found that a small proportion of individuals do not produce asparagus urine, and amongst those who do, some cannot detect the odour due to a single-nucleotide polymorphism within a cluster of olfactory receptors.
+The association between odorous urine and asparagus consumption was not observed until the late 17th century when sulfur-rich fertilisers became common in agriculture.
+Small-scale studies noted that the "asparagus urine" odor was not observed by all individuals.
+Estimates as to the proportion of the population reporting a noticeable asparagus urine odor after eating asparagus has ranged from about 40% to as high as 79%.
+Those who notice an asparagus urine odor in their own urine (after asparagus consumption) are also, usually, able to detect the odor in urine from people who did not notice this odor in their own urine.
+Though more recent work has found that a small proportion of individuals do not produce asparagus urine, amongst those who do, some cannot detect the odor due to a single-nucleotide polymorphism within a cluster of olfactory receptors.

-Debate exists about the universality of producing the sulfurous smell, as well as the ability to detect it.
-Originally, this was thought to be because some people digested asparagus differently from others, so some excreted odorous urine after eating asparagus, and others did not.
-In the 1980s, three studies from France, China, and Israel published results showing that producing odorous urine from asparagus was a common human characteristic.
-The Israeli study found that from their 307 subjects, all of those who could smell "asparagus urine" could detect it in the urine of anyone who had eaten asparagus, even if the person who produced it could not detect it.
-A 2010 study found variations in both production of odorous urine and the ability to detect the odor, but that these were not tightly related.
-Most people are thought to produce the odorous compounds after eating asparagus, but the differing abilities of various individuals to detect the odor at increasing dilutions suggests a genetically determined specific sensitivity.

-In 2010, the company 23andMe published a genome-wide association study on whether participants have "ever noticed a peculiar odor when [they] pee after eating asparagus".
-This study pinpointed a single-nucleotide polymorphism (SNP) in a cluster of olfactory genes associated with the ability to detect the odor.
-While this SNP did not explain all of the difference in detection between people, it provides support for the theory that genetic differences occur in olfactory receptors that lead people to be unable to smell these odorous compounds.